carlhoerberg/meerkat/README.md

 Meerkat.publish "/mychannel/3", any_object
 ```

-The published objects will be JSON serialized (with [Yajl](https://github.com/brianmario/yajl-ruby)) before sent to the backend.
-Deserialize it in the client.
+The published objects will be JSON serialized before sent to the backend.
+You'll have to deserialize it in the client.

 From the client: